Hiker Challenge

 Saturday shuttle meet up times are usually early in the morning so we encourage participants more than 3 hours away from the shuttle pick up point to consider coming in on Friday night and grabbing a local hotel, campground, or spot in the woods to avoid a long drive before dawn.
 On the first Saturday in December, we all come together at the Gathering to share some stories and celebrate those who have completed through the Challenge or section / thruhiked the Trace and become End to Enders.

 The history of the Hiker Challenge dates back to the earlier years of the STA.
 During a weekend hike out to Furnace Arch, south of Clear Creek, Steve Barbour, Executive Director of the STA, and members Dave Dummer and Mike Campbell from Morehead were forced to stop at the Arch to get out of the pouring rain.
 While sitting around that evening, Dave Dummer mentioned the idea of hiking a piece of the Trace, one weekend a month for 11 months and calling it the Hiker Challenge.
+The rest is history.

-Over 550 participants have completed the Challenge.
+Over 650 participants have completed the Challenge.
 Enthusiasm is still strong as each January a fresh group of backpackers (and a few who have already completed the Challenge) arrives at the starting point.

-2024 Participation Costs
+2026 Participation Costs

-Pre-Hiker Challenge Registration Membership Fee: $30 (One Time)
+Pre-Hiker Challenge Registration Membership Fee: $35

-Monthly 2 or 3 -Day Weekend (2023) $45 (Per Weekend)
+Monthly 2 or 3 -Day Weekend: $50 (Per Weekend)

-1-Day Only (2023) $25 (Per Day)
+1-Day Only: $25 (Per Day)

-We offer a 2-day (Saturday-Sunday) one night hike and a 3-day (Friday, Saturday, Sunday) 2 night hike that goes out on Friday afternoon with shorter mileage each day.
+STA volunteers provide instructions for each section as we hike along the trail.
+We offer a 2-day (Saturday-Sunday) one night hike and a 3-day (Friday, Saturday, Sunday) 2-night hike with shorter mileage each day.
+Along with these services, the hiker challenge offers the opportunity to meet like-minded backpackers and make new friends.

 Required Orientation Sessions

-Orientation Schedule for 2024 Hiker Challenge:
+Orientation Schedule for 2026 Hiker Challenge:

-January 3rd - Quest Outdoor Store - 5:30 to 6:30 4600 Shelbyville Rd.
+Louisville, KY: Quest Outdoor Store - January 6, 2026 from 5:30 to 6:30.
+4600 Shelbyville Rd.
 Suite 133 Louisville Ky 40207

 Registered?
 Next Steps!

-• Click the button below to review, download, print, and email or mail the Release of Liability / Media Release to director@sheltoweetrace.org or mail to Sheltowee Trace Association, P.O.
+Click the button below to review, download, print, and email or mail the Release of Liability / Media Release to director@sheltoweetrace.org or mail to Sheltowee Trace Association, P.O.
 Box 6530, Florence KY 41042.

-• Review the Gear List example.
+Review the Gear List example.
 This list will help you prepare for your weekends on the Trace.
 Pay close attention to the required gear for the winter months.
 You do not have to send this list in or turn it in.
 It is for your use.

-• Visit our online store and purchase a set of maps and/or the Far Out mapping app (the official mapping app of the STA).
+Visit our online store and purchase the guidebook, a set of maps and/or the FarOut mapping app (the official mapping app of the STA).

-• If you have questions now, feel free to contact us by text, email, or give us a call.
-The month-to-month schedule is being finalized and will be posted here and linked on our social media pages.
+If you have questions now, feel free to contact us by text, email, or give us a call.
 We have a separate page just for the Hiker Challenge program on Facebook.
-Here is the link 2024 STA Hiker Challenge.
+Link STA Hiker Challenge.

 Links and Paperwork